FirelyTeam/firely-docs/vonk/deployment/identityprovider.rst

 .. note::

   The project below is provided for your convenience.
-It comes with no warranty and is not supported by Furore.
+It comes with no warranty and is not supported by Firely.

 In order to get tokens from the Identity Provider you need an http client.
 We included instructions on :ref:`feature_accesscontrol_postman`.